 Teachers using Process 3 will write a total of two SLOs, all occurring at the beginning of the year.
 The summative performance evaluation rating uses data only from the first semester since summative performance evaluations must be submitted by March 1 of each year.

 SLO Key Deadlines

 In developing SLOs there is a three step process that should be followed along with key deadlines described below.

-Step One: Setting SLOs
+Step One: Setting SLOs at the Beginning of the Year Conference

 Key Deadlines